SasquatchPDX/cbeam_pipecat/README.md

 * **Text-to-SQL Agent**
   Connects to event databases and the station calendar.
 Lets you ask:

-  > *“Hey CBEAM, what’s happening in the main hall next Friday?”*
+  > *“Hey c-beam, what’s happening in the main hall next Friday?”*
   > …and it’ll query the DB for you.

 * **Extensible Architecture**